research-software-directory/research-software-directory/README.md

 1. Click the blue ``Launch instance`` button
 1. Scroll down to where it says ``Ubuntu Server 18.04 LTS``, click ``Select``
 1. Choose instance type ``t2.small``
+1. Proceed in the wizard until you get to 'Add storage'.
+Set the storage to 10GB.
 1. Proceed in the wizard by clicking ``Next`` until you get to ``Configure Security Group``.
 It should already have one rule listed.
 However, its security settings should be a bit more secure, because currently it allows SSH